-Notifications to customers on utility-provided default service will include the initial fixed rate for the program's default service compared with their current Utility rate, be mailed to customers at least 30 days in advance of program launch and provide instructions for customers to decline participation (for example, by return postcard, calling a phone number or using a web portal).
+The notification will contain all required details regarding Rye Community Power, including a description of the program, the implications for the Town, and customer rights and responsibilities under the program.
+For customers on utility-provided default service (Eversource), the notification will additionally include the initial fixed rate and all charges for the program's default service that will apply.
+All notifications will be mailed to customers at least 30 days in advance of program launch and provide instructions for customers on how to opt-out or request to opt-in to the program (for example, by return postcard or using a web portal).

-After the launch of Enfield Community Power, any new customers that move to the Town of Enfield will be transferred onto default service provided by the program, unless they choose to take service from their distribution utility or a Competitive Electric Power Supplier.
+After the launch of Rye Community Power, any new customers that move to the Town will be periodically notified and transferred onto default service provided by the program, unless they choose to take service from Eversource or a Competitive Electric Power Supplier.

-All customers on Enfield Community Power default service will remain free to switch back to their distribution utility or to take service from a Competitive Electric Power Supplier.
+All customers on Rye Community Power default service will remain free to switch back to the Eversource or to take service from a Competitive Electric Power Supplier.